FDio/csit/docs/report/introduction/test_environment_sut_conf_3.rst

 **Host RCU affinity**

-Changing the default pinning of RCU to core 0.
-(Same does apply on both guest VM and host OS)
+RCUs are pinned to core 0.
+The same configuration is applied in host Linux and guest VM.

 ::